kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 9. Safety Fencing

-12. DESCRIPTION OF PLANT LAYOUT
+12. DESCRIPTION OF SIMULATED PLANT LAYOUT

 12.1 RAW MATERIAL STORAGE AREA

-The raw material storage area is provided for storing incoming EN8 round bars before processing.
+The raw material storage area is represented in the DELMIA simulation for storing incoming EN8 round bars before processing.

 12.2 CUTTING AREA

-The band saw machine is positioned near the raw material storage area to reduce material transportation distance.
+The band saw machine is positioned near the raw material storage area in the virtual plant to reduce material transportation distance.

 12.3 CNC MACHINING AREA